great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/dataframes/dataframes.md

 - <PrereqPythonInstalled/>
 - <PrereqGxInstalled/>
   - Optional. <PrereqSparkIfNecessary/>.
-- Data in a pandas or Spark dataframe.
-These examples assume the variable `dataframe` contains your pandas or Spark dataframe.
 - <PrereqDataContext/>.
 These examples assume the variable `context` contains your Data Context.

 <Tabs>